 - Focal emotional seizures – characterised by feeling emotions such as joy, sadness, anxiety, fear or panic.

 In some types of focal seizures, the person has a change in awareness, consciousness, and behaviour.
 These are called focal impaired awareness seizures.
 They can also be called focal seizures.

 These focal seizures vary greatly, depending on where they start and spread within the brain and are frequently not recognised as seizures by onlookers.
 Many of these seizures begin with:

-- If they do respond, it is usually inappropriate.
+- If they do respond, it is usually inappropriate to the situation

-- The seizure can last from 30 seconds to 3 minutes.
+- The seizure can range from 30 seconds to 3 minutes

-- After the seizure, the person is often confused and may not remember anything that happened just before or during the event.
+- After the seizure, the person is often confused for a short time, and may not remember anything that happened before or during the event.